Artwork for podcast Empowering Entrepreneurs

 42:44 GIS companies focusing on property development and marketing.

 Eugene Gershman (EG) is an innovative entrepreneur and business leader.
 During his MBA studies, he developed a vision for a new type of broker-dealer and investing platform.
 However, a surprising opportunity arose when his father introduced him to a project in Budapest, Hungary.
-Despite his original plans, Eugene seized the chance to set up a branch of his family's construction office in Budapest, embarking on an unexpected and exciting new chapter in his professional journey.
+Eugene seized the chance to set up a branch of his family's construction office in Budapest, embarking on an unexpected and exciting new chapter in his professional journey.

 Running a business doesn’t have to run your life.